trevor-wells/dearthbound/README.md

 ## **installation**

-to set up the app on your local machine, type the following into the terminal:
+to set up the app on your local machine, navigate to the project folder in your terminal and type:

 ```
 npm install